 This option is available only if the detected or selected signal is DIGITAL.
-It gives access to these options:

 Audio: It allows the user to select among the audio tracks available.

 ■ TS Data: It shows the IRG data descriptor.
 If the signal contains this carrier identifier, this option will be enabled.
 If the signal does not contain this identifier, the option will be disabled (for more information refer to section "IRG descriptor").